OSVI-WM: One-Shot Visual Imitation for Unseen Tasks using World-Model-Guided Trajectory Generation: Benchmarks Environments

 \subsection{Two-Franka-PP}

 This benchmark involves two Franka robotic arms mounted at different locations on a shared tabletop environment, as illustrated in Fig. 5a of the manuscript.
 The gray Franka serves as the expert, while the white Franka acts as the agent.
-The task is a pick-and-place operation involving two objects: a soup can and a sugar box.
+We utilize an Intel RealSense D455 camera with known intrinsic and extrinsic (camera-to-robot transformation) parameters, capturing images at 640x480 resolution.
+Additionally, an Intel RealSense D435 is mounted on the robot's end-effector to assist with grasping, as detailed in Section 3.2 of the manuscript.
+We use these same set of cameras for Human-Franka-PP and Human-Franka-Push benchmarks as well.
+The task in Two-Franka-PP is a pick-and-place operation involving two objects: a soup can and a sugar box.
 The corresponding target locations are positioned near the center of the table, marked with green and orange paper, respectively.
 Due to the high cost of real-world data collection, we sample 30 trajectories, with different configurations of the environment, each for the expert and the agent across four tasks.
 Following the same train-test split protocol as prior benchmarks, we use 3 tasks for training and 1 for testing.
 This real-world setup introduces key challenges like domain shift arising from the differing mount positions of the expert and agent arms, and the limited number of trajectories available for training.